CAPP30370-SP15/materials/syllabus.md

 ## Important Dates
 - Last class April 28
-- Exam date: TBD.
-There will not be an exam, so the final exam time-slot will be used as a help session.
-The final project is due by 11:30 PM the same day as the exam.
+- Exam date: May 6, 10:30am-12:30pm.
+There will not be an exam The final exam time-slot will be used as a help session.
+The final project is due by 10:00 PM the same day as the exam.
 Finals, like projects will be stored in your GitHub repository.
-Any commits made after the 11:30 PM deadline will **NOT** be counted.
+Any commits made after the 10:00 PM deadline will **NOT** be counted.